Edge-disjoint Hamilton cycles in graphs: Proofs of the Main Theorems

 Recall that by Theorem~\ref{Petersen}, $R'$ can be decomposed into 2-factors.
 We claim that each cycle $v_1 \ldots v_t$ of each 2-factor gives rise to two edge-disjoint even cycles in $R^*$ each of length $2t$, which themselves give rise to a total of four matchings in $R^*$, each of size $t$.
 Indeed, denoting by $a_i$ and $b_i$ the clusters in $R^*$ corresponding to $v_i$, if $t$ is even, say $t = 2s$, then we can take the cycles $a_1a_2 \ldots a_{2s} b_1 b_2 \ldots b_{2s}$ and $a_1b_2 \ldots a_{2s-1}b_{2s}b_1a_2 \ldots b_{2s-1}a_{2s}$.
 If $t$ is odd, say $t = 2s+1$, then we can take the cycles $a_1b_2 \ldots a_{2s-1}b_{2s}a_{2s+1}b_1b_{2s+1}a_{2s} \ldots b_3a_2$ and $a_1 a_{2s+1} a_{2s} \ldots a_2 b_1 b_2 \ldots b_{2s+1}$ (see Figure~\ref{cycles} for the cases $t=4,5$).

+To simplify the notation we will now make the following relabelings: $R'$ has served its purpose in finding a set of edge-disjoint perfect matchings in $R^*$ and it will not be used any more, $R^*$ is relabelled to $R$ and the clusters $V_1^1,V_1^2,\ldots,V_k^1,V_k^2$ are relabelled to $V_1,\ldots,V_{k'}$.
+We also relabel $k'$ back to $k$.
+Note that now each $V_i$ has size $m' = m/2$ but we relabel $m'$ back to $m$.

-To simplify the notation we will relabel everything and assume that we have a partition of the vertex set of $G$ into $k$ clusters $V_1,\ldots,V_k$ and an exceptional set $V_0$, and a spanning subgraph $G'$ of $G$ satisfying the following properties:
+In particular we can now assume that we have a partition of the vertex set of $G$ into $k$ clusters $V_1,\ldots,V_k$ and an exceptional set $V_0$, and a spanning subgraph $G'$ of $G$ satisfying the following properties:

 \begin{itemize} \item $|V_0| \leq \eps n$ and $|V_1| = \cdots = |V_k| =: m$; \item $d_{G'}(v) \geq d_G(v) - (3d/2 + \eps)n$ for every $v \in V(G)$; \item $G'[V_i]$ is empty for every $0 \leq i \leq k$; \item all pairs $(V_i,V_j)_{G'}$ with $1 \leq i < j \leq k$ are $\eps$-regular with density either 0 or at least~$d$; \item $R$ is a multigraph on vertex set $V_1,\ldots,V_k$ having exactly $\ell_{ij} = \lfloor \frac{d_{G'}(V_i,V_j)\pm \eps}{\beta} \rfloor$ edges $f_{ij}^1, \ldots, f_{ij}^{\ell_{ij}}$ joining $V_i$ and $V_j$; \item $R$ has minimum degree at least $(\delta - 2dn) \frac{k}{\beta n}$ and maximum degree at most $(\Delta + 2dn) \frac{k}{\beta n}$; \item $R$ contains a set of $r$ edge-disjoint perfect matchings, where $r$ satisfies~\eqref{regularr} for Theorem~\ref{Almost regular} and \eqref{mindegr} for Theorem~\ref{Minimum Degree}(ii). \end{itemize} Later on, we will use that in both cases we have \COMMENT{Bound on $\delta$ also true for Theorem~\ref{Minimum Degree} since $\sqrt{n(2\delta -n)}<\delta$.
 Indeed, need that $2\delta n-n^2\le \delta^2$, ie $\delta^2- 2\delta n+n^2\ge 0$.
 The LHS is minimized when $\delta=n$, in which case the LHS equals $0$.}